ch-robinson/ch-robinson.github.com/index.md

 <div class="tile is-4">
   <h2 class="post-title"><a href="https://developer.chrobinson.com/">API Portal</a></h2>
-  <p class="post-excerpt">5Welcome to the API Portal.
+  <p class="post-excerpt">Welcome to the API Portal.
 The API Portal documents the rich API that customers can use to interact with the Navisphere Platform.</p>
 </div><!-- /.tile -->

 <div class="tile is-4">